tahsintawhid/snakegame/README.md

 # snakegame
-Created a snake game using pygamek.
+Created a snake game using pygame.